enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

                  Default is the x, y, z arrays extents.

         :figure: Figure to populate.

+        :line_width:  The with of the lines, if any used.
+Must be a float.
+                     Default: 2.0

         :mask_points: If supplied, only one out of 'mask_points' data point is displayed.
 This option is usefull to reduce the number